 It seems only natural to introduce the first new board officer that members will likely have contact with, right in the next newsletter — InPrint Editor Patricia Raybon.
 Pat joined CAL in 2006.
 But as writers, we know it can take a while to find your voice.
 “With five published books behind me now,” she says, “I decided it was time to give back time and energy to CAL as a board member.
-I’m deeply aware that authors face tough challenges every single step of the writing and publishing process.
-If I can help demystify any aspects of that author journey, plus keep adding to my own insight and knowledge, I’ll consider my board membership a success.”
+I’m deeply aware that authors face tough challenges every single step of the writing, publishing and marketing process.
+If I can help demystify that author journey, plus keep adding to my own insight, I’ll consider my board membership a success.”

-Pat was an award-winning journalist for years at the Rocky Mountain News, then moved on to write memoirs, essays and inspirational books.
+Pat was an award-winning journalist for years at the Denver Post and the Rocky Mountain News, then joined the journalism faculty at the University of Colorado at Boulder as an associate professor, getting promoted to professor emerita in 2006.
+She moved on to write memoirs, essays and inspirational books.
 None has been as personally challenging as her most recent book, Undivided: A Muslim Daughter, Her Christian Mother, Their Path to Peace.
 It is the story of her daughter’s conversion to Islam.

 One reward already for CAL this year: having Pat Raybon on this board.